Plinio-almd/react-book-stand/README.md

 # React Book Stand

 React Book Stand is a simple web application built with React.js that allows users to browse a collection of books.
-Users can view details about each book, such as the title, author, and description.
-They can also add books to their reading list and mark books as read.
+Users can view details about each book, such as the title, author, quantity of each book available, and description.

-## Features

-- Browse a collection of books
-- View details about each book
-- Add books to a reading list(coming soon)
-- Mark books as read(coming soon)
+I started building it to keep practicing, to try different libraries and learn to make my own stuff.
+There is the backend for this app that I'm still working on.
+Soon I will implement the user authentication, the API to fetch books and CRUD data in a MySql DB.

 ## Installation

 To run React Book Stand locally, follow these steps: